 The World Can’t Understand

 We have to remember that when some or all of these effects happen within and around us as adults, particularly when witnessed by other people who don’t know what we’ve been through as children, the experience can be incredibly isolating.
 How do we explain our behaviours?
 How can we even be fully aware of all of it?
 How can we rely on others to give us reassurances or honest feedback so that we can ‘fix ourselves’?
-Should I just tell everyone I was abused as a child so that they can understand?
+Should I just tell everyone I was abused or mistreated as a child so that they can understand?

 *Above video is an excellent illustration of how childrens’ behaviours tend to reflect their family environment